GW-JAX-Team/jim/README.md

 <img src='https://badgen.net/coveralls/c/github/GW-JAX-Team/jim/main' alt='Coverage Status' />
 </a>

-Jim comprises a set of tools for estimating parameters of gravitational-wave sources through Bayesian inference.
-At its core, Jim relies on the JAX-based sampler [flowMC](https://github.com/GW-JAX-Team/flowMC), which leverages normalizing flows to enhance the convergence of a gradient-based MCMC sampler.
+Jim is a JAX-based toolkit for estimating parameters of gravitational-wave sources through Bayesian inference.
+At its core, Jim uses the normalizing-flow enhanced sampler [flowMC](https://github.com/GW-JAX-Team/flowMC) to improve the convergence of gradient-based MCMC sampling.

-Since it's based on JAX, Jim can also leverage hardware acceleration to achieve significant speedups on GPUs.
-Jim also takes advantage of likelihood-heterodyning, ([Cornish 2010](https://arxiv.org/abs/1007.4820), [Cornish 2021](https://arxiv.org/abs/2109.02728)) to compute the gravitational-wave likelihood more efficiently.
+Built on JAX, Jim leverages hardware acceleration to achieve significant speedups on GPUs.
+The toolkit also implements likelihood-heterodyning ([Cornish et al. 2010](https://arxiv.org/abs/1007.4820), [Cornish & Littenberg 2021](https://arxiv.org/abs/2109.02728)) for efficient gravitational-wave likelihood computation.

-See the accompanying paper, [Wong, Isi, Edwards (2023)](https://github.com/kazewong/TurboPE/) for details.
+See the accompanying paper, [Wong, Isi, Edwards (2023)](https://github.com/kazewong/TurboPE/), for more details.

 > [!WARNING]
-> Jim is under heavy development, so API is constantly changing.
+> Jim is under active development and the API may change.
 Use at your own risk!
-> One way to mitigate this inconvenience is to make your own fork over a version for now.
+> Consider forking a specific version if you need API stability.
-> We expect to hit a stable version this year.
-Stay tuned.
+> We aim to release a stable v1.0.0 version in 2026.

 _[Documentation and examples are a work in progress]_

 # Installation

-The simplest way to install the package is to do it through pip
+The simplest way to install Jim is through pip:

 ```
 pip install jimGW
 ```

 This will install the latest stable release and its dependencies.
-Jim is based on [Jax](https://github.com/google/jax) and [flowMC](https://github.com/GW-JAX-Team/flowMC).
+Jim is built on [JAX](https://github.com/google/jax) and [flowMC](https://github.com/GW-JAX-Team/flowMC).
-By default, installing Jim will automatically install Jax available on [PyPI](https://pypi.org).
-By default this installs the CPU version of Jax.
-If you have a GPU and want to use it, you can install the GPU version of Jax by running:
+By default, this installs the CPU version of JAX from [PyPI](https://pypi.org).
+If you have a GPU and want to leverage hardware acceleration, install the CUDA-enabled version:

 ```
 pip install jimGW[cuda]